jerryajay/ExperimentWithTessaract/README.md

 3. Now, copy a .tif/.png/.jpg file from a sample collection into the Project structure.
 The phototest.tif file is obtainable from a subdirectory of: https://github.com/charlesw/tesseract-samples .
 4. Make sure you have Tesseract version 3.0.0 installed via the command : Install-Package Tesseract -Version 3.0.0 put inside the Package Manager Console.
 5. Download tessdata: Now, download tessdata 3.04.00 from https://github.com/tesseract-ocr/tessdata/releases/tag/3.04.00 and place the extracted folder inside your project.
 Rename it to tessdata (rather than tessdata-3.04.00)
+6. Set the environment variable TESSDATA_PREFIX as the path the parent folder where .\tessdata folder resides.
+In my project setup, the path points to C:\Users\jerry\source\reposExperimentWithTessaract .

-After the 5 steps, things should hopefully work fine.
+After the 6 steps, things should hopefully work fine.